BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.26** - USP Endpoints using MQTT 5.0 MUST use the received `PUBLISH` Response Topic property as the response Topic Name.

-**R-MQTT.27** - USP Endpoints sending a USP Record using MQTT 5.0 MUST have “application/vnd.bbf.usp.msg” in the Content Type property.
+**R-MQTT.27** - USP Endpoints sending a USP Record using MQTT 5.0 MUST have “usp.msg” in the Content Type property.

 MQTT clients using MQTT 3.1.1 will need to know to pass the payload to the USP Agent for handling.
 There is no indication in MQTT 3.1.1 of the payload application or encoding. an MQTT 3.1.1 deployment could choose to dedicate the MQTT connection to USP, or put something in the syntax of `PUBLISH` packet Topic Names that would indicate the payload is a USP Record.

+**R-MQTT.27a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret Content Type property of "usp.msg" or "application/vnd.usp.msg" (the registered USP Record mime type) as indicating the packet contains a USP Record.

 <a id='handling_errors' />